Oven Baked Potatoes {Steakhouse Copycat}

 If you are fixing bacon as a topping, cook it in advance and rub bacon grease on the outside of the potato rather than oil.
 It’s amazing!

 An alternative is to use coconut oil or butter for rubbing on the outside.
 Each fat gives just a little bit of a different flavor.
-Try several to find which one your family likes best.
+Try several to find which one your family likes best on the oven baked potatoes.

 Frequently Asked Questions

-Is it better to bake potatoes in aluminum foil?
+Is it better to bake potatoes in foil or not?

-You will often see recipes for wrapping a potato in foil.
+You will often see baked potato recipes that wrap a potato in foil.
 Although this works, we don’t believe this is best.
-The potato actually gets u0022steamedu0022 and the skin will not get crispy if it is baked wrapped in foil.
+The potato actually gets steamed and the skin will not get crispy if it is baked wrapped in foil.
 For that reason, we say no foil is best!

 Do I have to poke potatoes before baking?